ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/content/opensource_packages/hawking.md

 optional_hidden_info:
     release_notes__supported_minimum:
     release_notes__recommended_minimum:
-    other_info: There are no release notes for Linux/ARM64, or documentation available at the Github.
-Since there is pom.xml file available, the initial version 0.1.0 can be built and tested with "mvn clean install".
+    other_info: There are no release notes or documentation specifically for Linux/Arm64 available on the GitHub repository.However, since a pom.xml file is provided, the initial version 0.1.0 can be built and tested on Arm using mvn clean install.

 ---